-Each NEO is eligible to utilize the financial planning service offered by the Company as a perquisite.
-In 2018, Ms. Johnson and Mr. Engen elected to use this service.
+Each NEO is eligible to utilize the financial planning service paid by the Company.

 Each NEO is also eligible to participate in all other benefit plans and programs that are or in the future may be available to our other executive employees, including any health insurance or health care plan, life insurance, disability insurance, retirement plan, vacation and sick leave plan and other similar plans.
 In addition, each NEO is eligible for certain other benefits that are generally available to our employees, including reimbursement of business and entertainment expenses, reimbursement of relocation expenses and perquisites, including the choice of a car allowance or the use of a company car with a gas card.
 The Board may revise, amend or add to the executive officer's benefits and perquisites as it deems advisable.